 But only because of the amazing support from young people with autism, their families, professionals and parliamentarians.
 They helped us take significant steps forward since the campaign launched in October 2011.
 The achievements below are a combined effort, delivered with the support of all our campaign partners.

-- replaces SEN statements and learning difficulty assessments with a single, simpler 0-25 assessment process and education, health and care plan.’
+Replaced SEN statements and learning difficulty assessments with a single, simpler 0–25 assessment process and Education, Health and Care (EHC) plan.

-- provides statutory protections comparable to those currently associated with a statement of SEN up to the age of 25 in further education - instead of being cut off at 16
+Provided statutory protections comparable to those currently associated with a statement of SEN up to the age of 25 in further education, instead of being cut off at 16.

-- The Autism Education Trust is developing a training programme for professionals in post-16 settings.
-This will be delivered to further education staff from April 2014 onwards
+The Autism Education Trust has developed a training programme for professionals in post–16 settings.
+The programme was launched in October 2014.

-- The Department for Education have invested in pilot projects to improve the transition from school to college and community life for young people with autism.
-This is called the Finished at School Programme.
+The Department for Education invested in a pilot project to improve the transition from school to college and community life for young people with autism.
+This was called the Finished at School Programme and it ran between April 2013 and March 2015.

 Read the Finished at School report